jakearchibald/jakearchibald.com/static-build/posts/2024/07/video-with-transparency/index.md

 - `-q:v` (0-100): Quality, where 100 is the highest quality with largest file size.
 - `-alpha_quality` (0-1): Separate control of the alpha channel quality.

 The reason this encoding isn't great is that it, for whatever reason, uses the bgra pixel format.
 This means that red, green, and blue are stored separately.
 This isn't very efficient.
 Video formats usually store brightness separate to colour.
 Human eyes are more sensitive to brightness than colour, so this separation means more bits can be spent on the brightness data.
 I've [filed a bug to see if this can be fixed](https://trac.ffmpeg.org/ticket/11068).
+In the meantime, this method will yield around double the file size compared the already-not-great Compressor result.

-Also, there's [a feature request for the open source & cross-platform x265 codec to support transparency](https://bitbucket.org/multicoreware/x265_git/issues/577/support-for-alpha-transparency-per-apple), but it doesn't seem to be going anywhere.
+There's [a feature request for the open source & cross-platform x265 codec to support transparency](https://bitbucket.org/multicoreware/x265_git/issues/577/support-for-alpha-transparency-per-apple), but it doesn't seem to be going anywhere.

 # Doing it manually

 AV1 is the most efficient codec we have in browsers, but it doesn't support transparency.
 When it's in an AVIF container, it does, but the performance is prohibitively bad.

-So, I thought, what if I split the video in two, making it double height, where the top half is the video without the alpha channel, and the bottom half is the alpha channel represented as brightness.
+So, I thought, what if I split the video in two, making it double height, where the top half is the video without the alpha channel, and the bottom half is the alpha channel represented as brightness?

 DEMO